-My name is Scarlet Mason, I am currently working with a nonprofit organization in efforts to educate girls and empower women.
+My name is Scarlet Mason, I am a writer at writing services reviews website and currently working with a nonprofit organization in efforts to educate girls and empower women.

 I grew up with a dream of being a teacher.
 During the days, I was privileged to be taught by female teachers, and I admired their wisdom and intelligence.
 The passion for their job, how they all supported the students to be better to do well next time.
 Thanks to their support, I focused on my education and excelled in school; unfortunately, my dream changed as I was presented with more opportunities.